-Here at Adele Dejak we LOVE LOVE LOVE Michelle’s eccentric sense of style.
+Here at Adele Dejak, we LOVE LOVE LOVE Michelle’s elegant yet eccentric sense of style.
 She is, in simple terms REMARKABLE!
 What seems to leave us intrigued mostly and in wild awe is (obviously) MERELY her bold, brave, unorthodox and eclectic taste in jewelry.

 Michele Lamy is revered as one of the fashion industry’s unique, iconic and true eccentrics.
 She is a powerful and inspiring Visionary to be reckoned with and never lets things put her down.
 She only looks ahead and moves forward with no regrets, which is everyone’s wish.

 Other than being the wife, muse, business and creative partner to one of our favourite designers, Rick Owens, Michelle Lamy is a clothing designer, performer, film producer, cabaret consort and restaurateur.

 Algerian by blood, Lamy was born and grew up in France during the Second World War.
 While in her twenties, she abandoned studies as a defense attorney to do striptease all because she wanted to escape her rich provincial upbringing.
 In May, 1968 when she was only 24 years of age, she participated in the Paris protests, and in the early seventies she wanted to be Bob Dylan.
 She had her daughter Scarlet Rouge in her thirties while leaving the Californian dream surrounded by artists and in her forties there was an entrepreneurial era in Los Angeles where she met her husband Rick Owens, who she has been spending and enjoying the rest of her life with.